jg-rp/python-liquid2/docs/custom_filters.md

 ## Replace a filter

-To replace a default filter implementation with you own, simply update the [`filters`](api/environment.md#liquid2.Environment.filters) dictionary on your [environment](environment.md).
+To replace a default filter implementation with your own, simply update the [`filters`](api/environment.md#liquid2.Environment.filters) dictionary on your [environment](environment.md).

 Here we replace the default `slice` filter with one which uses start and stop values instead of start and length, and is a bit more forgiving in terms of allowed inputs.